ZRman15/ParcelDepot/README.md

 The Parcel Management System is a Java-based application designed to manage parcels and customers in a depot.
 It provides functionalities for adding, removing, and updating parcels, as well as generating system reports.

+### Written in Java as part of a coding project for Software Architecture.

 ## Getting Started

 ### Prerequisites